Tree @rel_0_5 (Download .tar.gz)

 Input and Expected Text

-(This section is non-normative.)
+(This section is non-normative, and possibly out-of-date.)

 The format of the lines which comprise the Falderal Literate Test Format